-You will be moved to a room on the short-stay unit at the hospital.
-Once you are settled into your room:
+You will be moved to a room on the short-stay unit on the hospital.

+Once you are settled in your room:

-- Your family member or friend will be able to be with you. - You will need to recover for 2 hours.
-This will help you wake up from sedation and be monitored for bleeding.
-After that you can move around and use the restroom. - You will be able to eat and drink.
+- Your family member or friend will be able to be with you. - You will need to rest for 2 to 6 hours to allow your puncture site to heal. - You will be able to eat and drink.

 Before you get up to walk, we will assess you to make sure you can walk safely.
-A nurse will help you get out of bed.
+A staff member will help you get out of bed.

-You can typically go home the same day of the procedure.
-You will be able to go home when:
+You will be able to go home the same day when: